Introduction

 Discounting

-Discounting means offering something for less or overlooking an obvious fact.
+Discounting means offering a thing for less or overlooking an obvious fact.
 Discounting is a psychological phenomenon.
 In discounting, some aspect/s of reality is ignored, overlooked, perceived larger / stronger / more powerful / more difficult than actual or perceived smaller / weaker / less powerful / easier than actual.
 In either case a distortion has occurred.
 Discounting has taken place.
 This shift happens beyond conscious awareness.
 The response is inappropriate to the existing reality situation.
-Therefore it is ineffective.
+Therefore, it is ineffective.
 Discounting is accompanied by grandiosity.

 Frame of Reference (FOR)